adamghill/coltrane/docs/source/index.md

 - Reads markdown content and renders it in HTML
 - Can use data from JSON files in templates and markdown content
 - Automatic generation of `sitemap.xml` and `rss.xml` files
+- Can also serve non-markdown files like `robots.txt`
 - [Live re-rendering of markdown and data](https://twitter.com/adamghill/status/1487522925393715205) when markdown or JSON data files are saved with the magic of https://github.com/adamchainz/django-browser-reload
 - All the power of Django templates, template tags, and filters inside markdown files
 - Can include other Django apps for additional functionality